wren-lang/wren/doc/site/syntax.markdown

 one lump.
 If you're one of those folks, here you go:

     :::dart
-    break class else false for if in is null return static this true var while
+    break class else for if in is return static var while

+Wren also has a few predefined identifiers:

+    :::dart
+    false null this true

 ## Statement terminators